 The Foundation maintains its cash in accounts which may, at times, exceed federally insured amounts.
-However, it has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.
+However, it has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

-The Foundation received contributions from two donors that accounted for approximately 83% and 80% of the Foundation's total revenue during the years ended June 30, 2021 and 2020, respectively.
-Approximately 91% and 99% of contributions receivable consisted of two donors as of June 30, 2021 and 2020, respectively.
+Three and two donors accounted for approximately 70% and 83% of the Foundation's total revenue during the years ended June 30, 2022 and 2021, respectively.
+One and two donors accounted for approximately 90% and 91% of the Foundation's contributions receivable at June 30, 2022 and 2021, respectively.